JackAdams/meteor-accounts-ldap/README.md

 Accounts LDAP
 -------------

-Authentication against an LDAP server for Meteor.
+Authentication and account management for Meteor using LDAP.

 #### Overview